 It took ages, but I got the trellis pruned back dramatically, and I think it will look very good next year.
 I can see a few spots that will be a little bare come May, but I’m getting better at pruning and filling in the bad spots.
 I spread the clematis out again, and it will fill in nicely as well, I think.
 I am so excited to see how the arch looks next year!

 It was so nice to be outside.
-I have seasonal depression, and though this year has been better than most years, I know that having the sun on my skin makes a big difference in my mood.
+I have seasonal depression, and though this year has been better than most years, I know that having the sun on my skin and increasing CBD diet makes a big difference in my mood.

 Jared moved the cabinet to its new location, where he cut all the necessary holes to run network cable and power to the printers hidden inside.
 He carefully measured and cut the countertops for my new desks.
 Next he installed some open shelving and then attached the legs.
 The final result has me so happy!
 I can’t wait to decorate this room!